The Needles the Space: Tracks

-The opening track "The Words We Say" features a steady drum pattern and dazed vibe with Nolan and DaRosa harmonizing throughout it, before leading into "The Miracle That Never Came", the first DaRosa-led song on the album.
-Her vocals are accompanied by horns and the inclusion of the glockenspiel.
+The opening track, "The Words We Say", features a steady drum pattern and dazed vibe with Nolan and DaRosa harmonizing throughout it, before leading into "The Miracle That Never Came", the first DaRosa-led song on the album.
+Her vocals are accompanied by horns and the glockenspiel.
 "Soon We'll Be Living in the Future" serves as a bridge between the group's old and new material, as it retains the energy and emotion of their past work and places it within a bigger sound.
 Discussing the track, Nolan said he was brought up to be a born again Christian, which took him on a path "through life with an attitude of trying to be open to things and to be thoughtful about things and not get caught up in trends or the ideas of people you're surrounded by".
 "How Do I Fix My Head" displays the band's the range of their instrumentation: guitar picking, electronic sounds, Noon's constant drumming, coalescing during the song's final minute and a half.

 Discussing "Who Will Save Us Now", Noon said regardless if a person listens to a political or religious figure, they would need to find a balance in how they view life and how they find answers from within themselves.
 "Take It to Manhattan" incorporates hand claps and group vocals; "Still Alone" has been compared to the Format's "Dog Problems".
 "Buttoned Down" comes across as a basic folk track, displaying Malon and DaRosa's harmonies.
-"Track #12" sees the group use tribal drummer, more electronic sounds, and DaRosa wailing in the background.
-The closing track "The First of the Century" begins with a faintly played guitar part and Nolan's melancholic vocals.
+"Track #12" sees the group use a tribal drummer, more electronic sounds, and DaRosa wailing in the background.
+The closing track, "The First of the Century", begins with a faintly played guitar part and Nolan's melancholic vocals.
 It shifts into Nolan yelling the lyrics, backed by drums until its end.

 Bill Joahn arranged and performed marching percussion on "How Do I Fix My Head", "Take It to Manhattan" and "Track #12".
 Adam Morgan contributed clarinet to "The Miracle That Never Came", "Still Alone" and "We'll Never Leave Again".
 Tim Brennan of the Dropkick Murphys performed mandolin on "How Do I Fix My Head" and accordion on "The Words We Say".
 Chris Valentino and Sean McCabe of the Arrogant Sons of Bitches contributed baritone/tenor saxophone and trombone respectively to "Take It to Manhattan", "Still Alone" and "We'll Never Leave Again".
 Jeff Wissert played trumpet on "The Miracle That Never Came", "Take It to Manhattan", "Still Alone" and "We'll Never Leave Again".
 Burker added guitar to "The First of the Century".